 In 2018, a refreshed Sonata Hybrid was introduced that carried over the same powertrains, but with a new face and tail.

-The Hybrid arrived in 2011, as a version of the swoopy, sixth-generation Sonata was Hyundai’s first U.S.-sold hybrid, and showcased an all-new lithium polymer battery pack that had been co-developed with LG Chem.
+When first introduced, the Sonata Hybrid showcased an all-new lithium polymer battery pack co-developed with LG Chem.
 While the earlier Hybrid models provided reasonably good EPA fuel economy ratings (36 mpg city, 40 highway), their drivability wasn’t as smooth or responsive as their mechanical arrangement promised.

-Other than that, Sonata Hybrid models very closely followed their gasoline-engine counterparts.
-As with all models in this generation, the exterior still looks bold and flamboyant, although the interior hasn’t aged well.
-Seats aren’t quite as good as some in this class, but the Sonata is a very roomy, comfortable-riding sedan overall; there’s plenty of trunk space, too, although the placement of the battery in these early models prevented flat-folding seats.
+Other than that, Sonata Hybrid models of this generation very closely followed their gasoline-engine counterparts.
+As with all models in this generation, the exterior was bold and flamboyant, although the interior was more plain.
+Seats weren’t quite as good as some in this class, but this Sonata was a very roomy, comfortable-riding sedan overall.
+There was plenty of trunk space, too, although the placement of the battery in these early models prevented flat-folding seats.